zenml-io/zenml/docs/book/how-to/infrastructure-deployment/infrastructure-as-code/best-practices.md

 ## The ZenML Approach

 ZenML introduces stack components as abstractions over cloud resources.
-Let's explore how to architect this effectively with Terraform.
+Let's explore how to architect this effectively with Terraform using the official ZenML provider.

 ## Part 1: Foundation - Stack Component Architecture